oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 - JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- DID Document Resolution: If the `iss` value contains a DID, the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.